oiami/LTS-Project/README.md

 # FMSE
-This Repository is intended to exercise for the lecture **Formel Methods in Software Engineering**.
+This Repository is intended to exercise for the lecture **Formel Methods in Software Engineering** at the Leibniz University Hannover.

 ## Mini Project
   * LTS - Labeled Transition System